developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

 Give following command in command prompt :

+    :::terminal
     pkcs12 -export -out filename.pfx -inkey filename.key -in filename.crt

-filename.pfx is the name of pfx certificate you want to generate, filename.key is the name of the .key file generated in earlier steps and filename.crt is the name of the .crt file generated in earlier steps
+`filename.pfx` is the name of `.pfx` certificate you want to generate, `filename.key` is the name of the `.key` file generated in earlier steps and `filename.crt` is the name of the `.crt` file generated in earlier steps.

-Now our pfx certificate is generated and ready to be used in stagenow.
+#### The certificate is ready to be used in StageNow.